IAmJonoBo/n00plicate/docs/design/tokens-schema.md

 **Last Updated**: June 2025

-This document defines the required naming conventions and structure for design tokens in the Mimic design system to prevent collisions across platforms.
+This document defines the required naming conventions and structure for design tokens in the n00plicate design system to prevent collisions across platforms.

 ## Namespace Requirements